 One alternative explanation that could also explain why the NFL does not offer team-based packages is simple: they do not want to have to renegotiate the revenue distribution with the teams if they provide that option.
 As it currently stands, all teams evenly split the revenue generated from broadcasting deals, as each team appears a relatively equal amount across the channels and networks.
 If the NFL offers a team-based package, it can be assumed that certain teams would generate more revenue than other teams.
 For example, the Dallas Cowboys are known as “America’s team”, as they have been consistently the most popular NFL team for years.
-In 2023, they were the only team who reported revenue greater than $1 billion, with their total being more than $400 million more than thew next closest team (Gough, 2024).
+In 2023, they were the only team who reported revenue greater than $1 billion, with their total being more than $400 million more than the next closest team (Gough, 2024).
 When compared to a team like the Arizona Cardinals, who in 2023 reported $546 million, more people support and would want to watch the Cowboys than the Arizona Cardinals.
 Because of the difference in popularity, more people would purchase the Cowboys team package than the Cardinals team package.
 But under the current structure, the teams would each get an even amount of revenue distributed to them from broadcasting.
 It currently helps smaller market teams by providing them with extra revenue because they sell fewer tickets and merchandise than the big market teams.
 However, if there are people specifically paying to watch the Cowboys, and the Cowboys do not receive that chunk of revenue or only split it with the NFL/YouTube, it would likely anger the Cowboys ownership, as they would feel like they are losing revenue, and would want to renegotiate the revenue distribution.
 To avoid this headache, the NFL might just avoid team-based plans.

+The main counterpoint to this possible explanation is that regardless of the inconvenience caused by renegotiation, if the NFL believed that these team-based plans would generate more revenue, then the NFL would have already begun the negotiation process.
+The NFL is profit-maximizing, so their main priority is to make as much profit as possible and would not care if it is difficult to do so.